Northeastern Counseling Center

 Northeastern Counseling Center - Vernal, UT

 Northeastern Counseling Center is a substance and mental health rehab center located at 1140 West 500 South Street in the 84078 zip code in Vernal, UT.
 It is operated by the local government.
 Northeastern Counseling Center provides prescribes suboxone.
-Some of the treatment approaches used by Northeastern Counseling Center include rational emotive behavioral therapy, relapse prevention treatment and anger management.
-Northeastern Counseling Center provides IOT, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
-It also provides inpatient dual diagnosis treatment and residential treatment for substance abuse.
-Other addiction treatment offered includes general addiction disorder treatment, internet use disorder treatment and treatment for gambling disorder.
+Some of the treatment approaches used by Northeastern Counseling Center include motivational interviewing, matrix model and anger management.
+Northeastern Counseling Center provides outpatient services, IOT and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides residential treatment for substance abuse and inpatient treatment for co-occurring mental health and substance use disorders.
+Other addiction treatment offered includes treatment for gambling disorder, treatment for non-substance use addiction disorder and treatment for internet use disorder.

 Address: 1140 West 500 South Street, Vernal, UT 84078